 Court staff cannot help you fill out your divorce documents.
 You must have your documents fully prepared to bring to the court when you are ready to file your divorce.

-You will provide all of your documents and copies to the clerk working at the filing office, and pay your filing fee or file your waiver of fees with proof of income.
+You will provide all your documents and copies to the clerk working at the filing office and pay your filing fee or file your waiver of fees with proof of income.
 The court accepts cash, debit, or major credit card for fee payments.

 If you are filing a Joint Application for Divorce, it is helpful for both you and your spouse to come to the court together to sign and file your documents.

 If you have documents that must be sworn or affirmed – like Affidavits, or Statements of Income, Expenses or Property – you can usually do this at the courthouse.
 Just make sure you have photo ID with you.

 It is your responsibility to update the court if your contact information changes.
 This includes your phone number(s) and designated address (the address at which you ask to have court documents sent).
 Please contact the court right away whenever there is a change in your information.
 You should also notify the court if you had a lawyer but become self-represented, if you change lawyers, or if you get a lawyer after starting the court process on your own.
 You can speak with or hire a lawyer to represent you at any time through this process, even if you started the process on your own, without representation.

 If you become aware of the other party’s information changing, you should update the court about that too.